mongodb/mongo-cxx-driver/CONTRIBUTING.rst

-Contributing to the MongoDB project
+Contributing to the MongoDB Legacy C++ Client Driver Project
 ===================================

 Pull requests are always welcome, and the MongoDB dev team appreciates any help the community can